norman-brooks/norman-brooks.github.io/README.md

   <br>HTML CSS CHALLENGES<br>
   Created this site based on the 12 different steps of HTML and CSS during the end

-  <br>one page website<br>
-  A site I had of a British car company that I added different effects to

   <br>Portfolio website<br>
   Used the Portfolio template given and customized it to myself and changed several styling such as colors, images and video